CleanroomMC/Encyclopedia/docs/mod-development/port-to-cleanroom/port-to-cleanroom.md

 #### 2.3 ScriptEngineManager
 Java removed the default Nashorn JS engine since Java 15, but we have included its standalone version back.

-The only problem is calling `new ScriptEngineManager()` may yield errors since Nashorn is in `AppClassLoader`, please replace it with `new CleanroomScriptEngineManager()`.
+The only problem is calling `new ScriptEngineManager(null)` may yield errors since it will search script engine in a wrong classloader.
+Please replace it with `new CleanroomScriptEngineManager()` or `new ScriptEngineManager()`.

 We also have a `ScriptEngineTransformer` to patch that.
 #### 2.4 Malformed UUID